amila-t-kumarasekara/amila-t-kumarasekara/README.md

 # 💫 About Me:
-🔭 I’m currently working on Voyage Hub project developing with the microservices architecture.<br><br>💬 Ask me about anything related with MERN Stack<br><br>📫 How to reach me amilathushara15@gmail.com
+💬 Ask me about anything related with MERN Stack<br><br>📫 How to reach me amilathushara15@gmail.com

 ## 🌐 Socials: